PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 functions from Git and matched every new normalized ModelIR fingerprint and metadata payload exactly.
 No model conversion or inference was run.

+Strict-integer report payload generation is now owned by `_StrictQuantizationReporter` and follows `return_report`.
+The two reported INT8 variants retain the exact calibration JSON schema and insertion order;
+model-only public calls and both INT16-activation variants skip tensor-range, qparam, and operator report serialization entirely.
+Two gating/equivalence tests plus the strict quantization suites pass 49 tests.
+An in-memory execution of the pre-checkpoint module matched ModelIR fingerprints and requested report payloads exactly for float/full IO crossed with INT8/INT16.
+On a synthetic 2,000-op INT16 full-integer graph, seven-run median build time changed from 0.171745s to 0.142100s (1.21x), and traced peak memory from 5.42 MiB to 2.85 MiB (47.5%).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted